 Increase your overall quality of life

 Depending on where you’re coming from, moving abroad may be necessary to live a better life.
 While there is a definitive difference between expats, immigrants, and refugees, I believe everyone deserves a good quality of life.
 However, sometimes where we’re born does not cut it.
 Moving abroad can change that for many people.
 You may have more time for exercise or fresh food may be cheaper.
 It can provide unimaginable freedom to just be and exist the way you want.
+It is also one of the advantages of living abroad.

 See how another country operates